 - Please give your child the space to participate independently and fully whilst you remain in ear and eye shot during the lesson. - Parents should ensure that their child is aware of the need to behave in a session delivered by video link in the same way as if they were in school with the member of staff.
-If a pupil is behaving inappropriately, the teacher will ask them to leave the broadcast. - Parents should ensure other family members are out of camera shot and do not contribute to the session. - Parents should ensure their child is familiar with how the whole process works. - Parents should ensure that the display name shows the pupil's first name and surname. - Plug in and close all other tabs: Video-conferencing uses a lot of machine power.
+If a pupil is behaving inappropriately, the teacher will ask them to leave the broadcast. - Parents should ensure other family members are out of camera shot and do not contribute to the session. - Parents should ensure their child is familiar with how the whole process works. - Parents should ensure that the display name shows the pupil's first name and surname. - Pupils should remain in a public part of their house where an adult can see them and where there are not any personal photos etc on display. - Plug in and close all other tabs: Video-conferencing uses a lot of machine power.
 It's a good idea to keep devices plugged into the mains power.
 It's also a good idea to minimise the number of devices online in the house whilst the broadcast is in session. - Do a practice run: Role-playing is a great way to prepare your child for what's expected in the 'video class' environment.
 If you have two devices, you can set yourself up on the platform they'll be using, or just use FaceTime and video-chat as if you're leading the class. - Set expectations for how your child should conduct themselves on camera: Face the screen; mute themselves when they're not speaking; unmute yourself when you're ready to talk etc. - Just like in school, we might have a drink of water to hand but we wouldn't eat snacks during a lesson so we won't do this during a broadcast. - Assemble necessary equipment: Pupils may need earphones, a microphone, paper and pencils to learn with. - Consider the background: We ask that pupils don't join broadcasts from their bedrooms as this is a private space.
 Help them carve out a space where they can have peace and quiet but that doesn't convey too many personal details.
-Please remember to remain in close proximity to your child during the session. - Do not take devices into the bathroom: Just as with regular school, pupils should go to the bathroom before class. - Be respectful of others: As in the classroom we expect our pupils to be courteous to the teacher and to others.
+Please remember to remain in close proximity to your child during the session. - Do not take devices into the bathroom: Just as with regular school, pupils should go to the bathroom before class - Be respectful of others: As in the classroom we expect our pupils to be courteous to the teacher and to others.
 Impress upon them the fact that this is an unusual time for everyone, and appropriate behaviour should be maintained at all times.

-Appendix 2 - Online classroom agreement for pupils (Insert your own)
+Appendix 2 - Online classroom agreement for pupils